-Watermelon is packed with water and nutrients, contains very few calories and is exceptionally refreshing and juicy.
+Watermelon is packed with water and nutrients, contains very few calories, and is exceptionally refreshing.

-It is also a good dietary source of both citrulline and lycopene, two very powerful plant compounds.
+What’s more, it’s a good dietary source of both citrulline and lycopene, two powerful plant compounds.

-Eating watermelon or drinking watermelon juice may have several health benefits, including lower blood pressure, improved insulin sensitivity and reduced muscle soreness.
+This juicy melon may have several health benefits, including lower blood pressure, improved insulin sensitivity, and reduced muscle soreness.

-While watermelons are most commonly eaten fresh, they can also be made into juice or added to smoothies.
+While watermelons are predominantly eaten fresh, they can also be frozen, made into juice, or added to smoothies.

 Watermelon consists mostly of water (91%) and carbs (7.5%).
-It contains almost no protein or fat, and is very low in calories.
+It provides almost no protein or fat and is very low in calories.

-Watermelon contains 7.5 grams of carbs in 100 grams, or 12 grams of carbs per cup.
+Watermelon contains 12 grams of carbs per cup (152 grams).

-The carbs are mostly simple sugars, such as glucose, fructose and sucrose.
-Watermelon also contains a small amount of fiber.
+The carbs are mostly simple sugars, such as glucose, fructose, and sucrose.
+Watermelon also provides a small amount of fiber.

-The glycemic index of watermelons ranges from 72-80, which is high (2).
-It is a measure of how quickly foods raise blood sugar levels after meals.
+The glycemic index (GI) — a measure of how quickly foods raise blood sugar levels after meals — of watermelons ranges from 72–80, which is high (2).

 However, each serving of watermelon is relatively low in carbs, so eating it should not have a major effect on blood sugar levels.